dsanz/liferaty-docker-images-support-demo/multi-container/03_replicated_liferay+mysql+elasticsearch-6/readme.md

+# Iteration 03: clustering liferay

 This multi-container liferay application starts many containers.
-It allows to set up a basic liferay cluser.
+It allows to set up a basic liferay cluser which can run in docker-compose and docker swarm

-## Goal
+## Goals
 * Determine if it's possible to have _replicas_ of the liferay container to form a cluster or we have to define each cluster node as a _separate service_
 * Become knowledgeable about how to specify and run service replicas in docker, and  how it affects container definition and portal configuration

+## Requirements
+* Define replicas for the liferay service
+* Do not replicate container configuration for each liferay node
+* Allow replicas to form a liferay cluster
+* Run this in docker-compose and docker swarm

 ## Takeaways
 To form a Liferay cluster in the docker way, we need several _services_ running the liferay container to communicate each other.
 Ideally, the liferay service should be defined once, then _scaled_.

 A less ideal solution would be to define a service per cluster node.
 This approach is sub-optimal as it sets a fixed number of nodes and prevents leveraging one of the most salient features available in containerized apps: service scaling.

 ### Service scaling
 Scaling is about running the **same** service in several separate containers, according to the desired service state.
 A single definition for liferay service has many advantages: